elunna/nerfhack-changelog/README.md

 * Rulebooks generate with 4-5 charges and each reading uses a charge.
 * When 0 charges remain after reading a rulebook, it is used up.
 * Cartomancers's start out knowing the identities of all rulebooks (since usually the title and purpose of a rulebook is quite clear on the cover).
-* Cartomancers also always cast spells at expert level.
+* Cartomancers always cast spells at expert level.
-* Rulebooks can still be written with magic markers (no penalty for cartomancers unlike forging cards)
+* Rulebooks can still be written with magic markers (no penalty for cartomancers unlike forging cards), however, they cannot be recharged with a scroll of charging.

 **Card combos:**
 * The 'Z' spellcasting command is instead is used for card combos that the cartomancer gets access to as they level up.
 * Card combos do not become available until level 5.
 You gain the ability to cast more cards as you level up:
-  * level 5: 2 cards
-  * level 10: 3 cards
+  * level 5: 3 cards
-  * level 15: 4 cards
+  * level 10: 4 cards
-  * level 20+: 5 cards.
+  * level 15+: 5 cards
 * The first card costs 5 energy.
 Further cards cost 20 energy per card to play.

 **Changes to the cartomancer quest:**